Why It's So Hard to Accept that Recovery Isn't Linear

 My recovery started when I finally recognized that I had a mental illness.
 This is often a difficult step to take because if you've lived most of your life simply trying to ignore or avoid your mental illness symptoms, it can be scary to admit that they aren't normal and you need to do something about them.
 This was a great step toward recovery, but for several years afterward, my recovery stagnated.

 I had recognized that my mental health was in bad shape, but subconsciously, I wasn't allowing myself to investigate why, because that would completely turn my world inside out and I wasn't ready for that.
 This prevented me from making significant progress, and I grew increasingly frustrated.
-I finally took another step forward about a year ago when I finally accepted that there were things from my past that may have impacted my mental health, and finally got into the roots of my problems.
+I finally took another step forward about a year ago when I accepted that there were things from my past that may have impacted my mental health, and have gotten to the roots of my problems.

 Now, my recovery is amazing most days, but there are still plenty of backslide days where I feel like I'm stuck back in that stagnant time, feeling desperate for answers and completely unable to cope with who I am as a person.
 On those days, I try to remember all the progress I've made.
 Even though it feels like I'm back where I was, I try to remember that I'm not.
 I have moved forward, and sliding back doesn't erase that, it just means I'm somewhere different for the time being.
 I will get back to my healthier space.
 But to do that, I need to be patient with myself.